Zyst/zyst.io/_site/README.md

 * Site: [blog.erick-romero.com](http://blog.erick-romero.com)

 My blog, it is a mix of two amazing Jekyll themes, [Clean](https://github.com/knaman2609/clean) and [Kiko](https://github.com/gfjaru/Kiko)

+Although Kiko isn't implemented yet, and I'm not done making the site reactive.
+It'll do for now!

 ## License